The Twelve Steps of Recoveries Anonymous

 R.A. uses A.A.'s Original Twelve Steps with just two slight changes.
 R.A.'s First Step says that we were powerless over: ''our problems and behaviors'' instead of ''alcohol.''
 R.A.'s Twelfth Step says that we tried to carry this message to: ''others'' instead of ''alcoholics.''

-Join R.A.'s Mail list—Get your informative free E-newsletter!
+Join R.A.'s E-mail List—Get your informative free E-newsletter!